kailasdayanandan/dual_thinking/example_scripts/README.md

+Exploring_Dataset.ipynb shows the different types of errors in the dataset.

-Use Results.ipynb to reproduce figures in paper
+Results.ipynb reproduce figures in paper.

 **Code details**